 Equally adept at conducting classical and pops programs, Albert-George Schram has led a wide variety of repertoire for many orchestras in the U.S. and abroad.

-For many years, Schram was Resident Staff Conductor of the Columbus (OH) and Charlotte Symphonies.
-He has conducted classical, pops, holiday and educational concerts for all three orchestras.
-He has also served as Music Director of the Lubbock (TX) Symphony and the Lynn (FL) Philharmonic, and has held titled positions with the Louisville and Florida Philharmonic Orchestras.
+For many years, Schram was Resident Staff Conductor of the Columbus (Ohio) Symphony and Charlotte Symphony orchestras.
+He conducted classical, pops, holiday and educational concerts for both orchestras.
+He has also served as Music Director of the Lubbock (Texas) Symphony and the Lynn Philharmonia (Florida).
+Most recently, Schram concluded his tenure as Resident Conductor of the Nashville Symphony Orchestra.
+Previously he has held titled positions with the Louisville Orchestra and Florida Philharmonic orchestras.

 Schram’s guest-conducting roster has included the symphonies of Dallas, Charlotte, Tucson, New Orleans (Louisiana Philharmonic), Oklahoma City, Louisville, Spokane, San Antonio, Orlando, Atlanta, Portland and Buffalo, among others.
 His conducting engagements abroad have been with the Netherlands Radio Philharmonic, the KBS (Seoul) and Teagu Symphonies in Korea, the Orquestra Sinfonica Nacional of Bolivia, the Orquestra Sinfonica Universidad Nacional de Cuyo (Mendoza) Argentina, the National Symphony Orchestra of Uzbekistan, the Orchester der Allgemeinen Musikgesellschaft (Luzern) in Switzerland and the Polish National Radio Symphony Orchestra (Katowice).